AbdulMiah/Portfolio/README.md

 4. **Deployment to AWS EC2:** The Docker image is deployed to an AWS EC2 instance, ensuring the latest version is live.
 5. **Live Website Update:** Updates to the portfolio are swiftly reflected on the live website.

+## Keeping Up to Date

+Stay informed about the changes in this project by viewing the [Changelog](CHANGELOG.md).

 ## Build and Run Locally

 To explore the portfolio locally, follow these steps: